Leonard Splaine What to Do if There is a Storm? Restarting Your Heating and Cooling Equipment Correctly

 Homeowners need to take several precautions before attempting to restart heating and cooling equipment that may have shut off due to power failures or other environmental issues.

-“Its important to remember not to immediately restart heating and cooling equipment after a severe storm because it can be dangerous and could cause further damage,” said Justin Johnson of Lennox International.
+“It’s important to remember not to immediately restart heating and cooling equipment after a severe storm because it can be dangerous and could cause further damage,” said Justin Johnson of Lennox International.
 “The equipment may be severely damaged, its wiring may be damaged, or it may have debris lodged in it.
-These are some of the many reasons why its best to have a qualified service technician inspect your heating and cooling equipment after a severe storm.”
+These are some of the many reasons why it’s best to have a qualified service technician inspect your heating and cooling equipment after a severe storm.”

 Homeowners should not be too anxious to get things back to normal after a storm because improper maintenance and preparation can cause problems years later.